ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src=" " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

 # First Milestone
 I succeeded in getting the code to run the magic mirror software on my raspberry Pi 4.
 But before this, I had to install the thirty-two-bit raspberry pi os onto a micro sd card and a student named Hari downloaded the os on the micro sd card so props to him.
-After installing the os I ran some commands on the raspberry pi to basically download the files to install the magic mirror software
+After installing the os I ran some commands on the raspberry pi terminal to basically download the files to install the magic mirror software.
+These commands where the following, "git clone https://github.com/MichMich/MagicMirror" wich retirieves all the file data from git and then after runningthe command "cd MAgicMirror/" to store all that information onto a file with that name.
+Then you tell the computer to install all that data by saying "npm run install-mm" after this you have all this data on your rasberry Pi you have to get it from the configuration file wich contains all Magic Mirrors software code.
+That is done by entering "cp config/config.js.sample config/config.js" finaly you tell the computer to use all that data and use it, in other words we tell the software to boot up by entering "npm run start".

-<iframe width="560" height="315" src=" " title="https://www.youtube.com/watch?v=ZpdhrvoJoVc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZpdhrvoJoVc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project

 For my starter project I chose the useless box.
 A device whose sole purpose is to turn itself off is referred to as a useless machine or useless box, in which the object’s only purpose is to turn itself off by activating its own “off” switch when powered.
 I chose the useless box because it looked interesting and I wanted to figure out how the little arm came out of the box and turned the switch off.
 There is actually a little led that turns green when the arm is coming out and red when it flips the switch off.
 Inside the box there is a servo which is attached to the arm powered by three triple batteries.
 The arm has extra material at the end which hits a switch when in its off position.
 Some challenges when making the useless box where getting all the box walls in aligned with the top of the useless box

-<iframe width="560" height="315" src=" " title="https://www.youtube.com/watch?v=mjSBqs2uI4M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mjSBqs2uI4M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <!---# Code